The Holy Trinity Column, Olomouc, Czech Republic

 But I go closer and start to look at the details.
 I realise this may take slightly longer than I first imagined.

 Focusing just on the base, I look at the top level.
-I have been told that the saints here are all to do with Jesus’s life on Earth – his mother’s parents, for example.
+I have been told that the saints here have all to do with Jesus’s life on Earth – his mother’s parents, for example.
 And St Joseph his ‘father’.

 And then on the lowest level are more saints who have a connection to Olomouc, even if they were not from here – An Austrian saint, St Florian, who protects against disasters, and St Aloysius Gonzaga who was a patron of students.